-The VELOS CX410 ships with 2 power supplies.
-Additional power supplies can be added to provide N+1 or N+N redundancy.
+The VELOS CX410 comes standard with 2 power supplies.
+Additional power supplies can be added to provide N+1, or N+N redundancy.
 The initial version of VELOS supports AC power, and up to 4 power supplies (each with their own input) can be installed within the chassis.
 A DC power version of the chassis is also available.
 Power supplies are removable from the front of the unit, by removing the LCD panel assembly.

 In the back of the chassis are 4 separate AC power inputs, and 2 redundant PSU controllers which are removable.

 The PSU controllers are accessible in the upper left-hand corner of the back of the system.